 You can start by opening a different bank account.
 Do not mix your business bank account with your personal bank account.
-All business related income should come to this account and all expenses should be paid from this account.
-Your client will send you form 1099-misc at the end of the year.
+All business-related income should come to this account and all expenses should be paid from this account.
+Your client will send you to form 1099-misc at the end of the year.
 IRS will also reactive a copy of this 1099.
 That being said your total business income should be greater or equal to the amount listed in 1099.
-You may get an automated customer generated audit if you report total income less than the amount listed on your 1099.
-Keeping a separate bank account will help in calculating total business income and you act as proof in case of audit.
+You may get an automated customer-generated audit if you report a total income less than the amount listed on your 1099.
+Keeping a separate bank account will help in calculating total business income and you act as proof in case of an audit.

 Now you need to deal with your business expenses.
-Easiest way to do this is to categories your business expenses.
-We recommend you use same or similar categories listed on schedule C. This will help during tax time.
+The easiest way to do this is to categories your business expenses.
+We recommend you use the same or similar categories listed on schedule C. This will help during tax time.
 Now, every time you pay a bill, you simply need to enter that transaction in the correct category.
-You can use a simple spread sheet, financial software or you can use shoe-box.
+You can use a simple spreadsheet, financial software or you can use a shoe-box.
 Most CPA firms also provide bookkeeping services.
 For example, you can simply send us your bank statement at the end of the month and we can do the complete bookkeeping.
-We will assign each expense into an appropriate categories based upon its tax implication.
+We will assign each expense into appropriate categories based upon its tax implication.

 - Advertising – All expenses paid for online marketing or print marketing including business cards or flyers.